 In 2010, Smits starred in the NBC drama Outlaw, portraying Supreme Court Justice Cyrus Garza, a playboy and risk-taker who has always adhered to a strict interpretation of the law until he realized the system he believed in was flawed.
 Smits also served as an Executive Producer on the show.
 He also co-starred in Mother and Child, directed by Rodrigo Garcia starring Annette Bening, Samuel L. Jackson and Naomi Watts.

 Smits began his acting career in the New York theater and returns often.
+In December, 2012, he starred in Stephen Adly Guirgis's hit play Motherf**ker With The Hat at Chicago's Steppenwolf Theatre Company.
 He most recently starred on Broadway in the critically acclaimed hit God of Carnage (2009).
-Prior to that he starred on Broadway in 2004 as the romantic new arrival in a Cuban-American cigar factory in Nilo Cruz's Pulitzer Prize-winning play Anna in the Tropics, preceded by the New York Public Theatre's Shakespeare in the Park presentations of Much Ado About Nothing (2004) and Twelfth Night (2002), just to name a few.,
+Prior to that he starred on Broadway in 2004 as the romantic new arrival in a Cuban-American cigar factory in Nilo Cruz's Pulitzer Prize-winning play Anna in the Tropics, preceded by the New York Public Theatre's Shakespeare in the Park presentations of Much Ado About Nothing (2004) and Twelfth Night (2002), just to name a few.

 Smits has involved himself in various charitable organizations over the years and has consistently been a strong advocate for education.
 In 1997, he co-founded the National Hispanic Foundation for the Arts (NHFA), along with actors Esai Morales and Sonia Braga and Washington attorney Felix Sanchez, to promote Hispanic talent in the performing arts.
 The organization offers graduate scholarships and cash grants at prominent colleges and universities in order to expand career opportunities and increase access for Hispanic artists and professionals while fostering the emergence of new Hispanic talent.